reilem/endless-disk-game/client/README.md

 npm start
 ```

+The game can then be accessed at: http://localhost:3000

-Release mode: # Builds the project and places it into the `dist` folder.
+Release mode: Builds the project and places it into the `dist` folder.
 ```sh
 npm run build
 ```